Pullenvale, Queensland: Geography

-Pullenvale is 19.3 km by road south-west of the Brisbane GPO.
+Pullenvale is 19.3 km by road south-west of the Brisbane CBD.
 Located in the southern foothills of Mount Elphinstone, Pullenvale features rolling hills and areas of bush land, and is spread over an area of approximately 19.3 km2.

 Apart from a small area of undeveloped land in the north-west of the locality, the land usage is predominantly rural residential housing.

 History

 In 1827, Mount Elphinstone was named by botanist and explorer Allan Cunningham as Mount Halsey, which also appears on some maps as Mount Helsey and Mount Kelsey.

 There are a number of theories about the original of the name Pullenvale.
 One theory from a 1920s newspaper is that it is named after early timbergetter, George Pullen; however, no land records have been found to confirm this.
 Given that the local creek is known as Pullen Pullen Creek, some people believe the repetition suggests a word from one of the Australian Aboriginal languages possibly meaning "to die" (or "not to die") or "fighting" (or "fighting ground").
 Another theory is that the Pullen Pullen name was originally Bullen Bullen, an Aboriginal word meaning "lonely place".
 In support of the "fighting" theory, there is an 1850 newspaper account:

 The name Glen Pullen predated the name Pullenvale, which is described as a "new name" in 1873.
 There is an 1873 reference to Glenpullen Farm at Pullenvale.

 Pioneer Pullenvale residents developed a logging industry.
 The construction of Moggill Road, linking Brisbane with Ipswich via Moggill, made the area more accessible.
 Eventually the logging industry give way to small crop and dairy farming.

 On 6 September 1873, 10 acre were reserved for a cemetery and four trustees appointed.
 There were eight burials in the cemetery between 1876 and 1888, which were clustered at the top of a steep hill.
 There is only one surviving headstone for Adam James Furley Walker.
 When Greater Brisbane was established in 1925, the Brisbane City Council was made the trustee for the cemetery and closed the cemetery in 1930.
 Most of the land was sold off apart from the small area with the graves and an access path from Haven Road.